statengeneraal/laws-markdown/verdrag/international/convention/for/the/prevention/of/pollution/from/ships/1973/BWBV0003241/README.md

 .5. sewage sludge and sludge oil either of which are not generated on board the ship; and

 .6. exhaust gas cleaning system residues.
-3. Shipboard incineration of polyvinyl chlorides (PVCs) shall be prohibited, except in shipboard incinerator for which an IMO Type Approval Certificates<sup> 7) Type Approval Certificates issued in accordance with resolution MEPC.59(33) or MEPC.76(40). </sup> has been issued.
+3. Shipboard incineration of polyvinyl chlorides (PVCs) shall be prohibited, except in shipboard incinerator for which an IMO Type Approval Certificates has been issued.
 4. Shipboard incineration of sewage sludge and sludge oil generated during normal operation of a ship may also take place in the main or auxiliary power plant or boilers, but in those cases, shall not take place inside ports, harbours and estuaries.
 5. Nothing in this regulation neither:

 .1. affects the prohibition in, or other requirements of, the Convention on the Prevention of Marine Pollution by Dumping of Wastes and Other Matter, 1972, as amended, and the 1996 Protocol thereto, nor

 .2. precludes the development, installation and operation of alternative design shipboard thermal waste treatment devices that meet or exceed the requirements of this regulation.
 6.1.
 Except as provided in subparagraph 6.2 of this paragraph, each incinerator on a ship constructed on or after 1 January 2000 or incinerator which is installed on board a ship on or after 1 January 2000 shall meet the requirements contained in appendix IV to this Annex.
-Each incinerator subject to this subparagraph shall be approved by the Administration taking into account the standard specification for shipboard incinerators developed by the Organization<sup> 8) Refer to resolution MEPC.76(40), Standard specification for shipboard incinerators. </sup> ; or
+Each incinerator subject to this subparagraph shall be approved by the Administration taking into account the standard specification for shipboard incinerators developed by the Organization; or
 6.2.
 The Administration may allow exclusion from the application of subparagraph 6.1 of this paragraph to any incinerator which is installed on board a ship before 19 May 2005, provided that the ship is solely engaged in voyages within waters subject to the sovereignty or jurisdiction of the State the flag of which the ship is entitled to fly.
 7. Incinerators installed in accordance with the requirements of paragraph 6.1 of this regulation shall be provided with a manufacturer’s operating manual which is to be retained with the unit and which shall specify how to operate the incinerator within the limits described in paragraph 2 of appendix IV of this Annex.
 8. Personnel responsible for the operation of an incinerator installed in accordance with the requirements of paragraph 6.1 of this regulation shall be trained to implement the guidance provided in the manufacturer’s operating manual as required by paragraph 7 of this regulation.